 "I can jump when I have to.
 Especially when I get pissed"

-That's what a pissed off 38-year old Michael Jordan, suffering from a sinus cold, had to say about his two-handed block/smack-the-glass/catch/nastiness on Ron Mercer's layup in the final seconds of a 2002 victory against his former team.
-"The Block" caused the Wizards bench to fall to the floor harder than Ron Mercer, and 90s Bulls' fans watching the game on their home TV to jump as high as Jordan.
-Mercer got up and ran back on defense as a strutting Jordan stared him down and yelled at Mercer as he went by.
+That's what a pissed-off 38-year-old Michael Jordan, suffering from a sinus cold, had to say about his two-handed block/smack-the-glass/catch/nastiness on Ron Mercer's layup in the final seconds of a 2002 victory against his former team.
+"The Block" sent the Wizards bench crashing to the floor harder than Ron Mercer, and made '90s Bulls fans watching the game on their home TVs jump as high as Jordan.
+Mercer got up and ran back on defense as a strutting Jordan yelled and stared him down as he went by.

 So why was Jordan so pissed?

 Despite 13 free throw attempts, Jordan was complaining to the refs all night about a lack of calls.
-He was also getting frustrated with the physical defense of Ron Artest.
+He was also getting frustrated by Ron Artest's physical defense.
 So after Artest blocked one of his shots, Jordan's anger took over.
 And we have all heard countless stories -- from Reggie Miller to Kendall Gill to Jayson Williams and other NBA players -- about why it's a bad idea to make "Black Jesus" mad.

 "It was one of those situations where anger kind of gave me a little more energy to go up and get the block," Jordan said.